edwardfung123/redso-sharing-python-profiling/README.md

   import os
   fn = globals()['fibonacci_' + os.getenv('F', 'v1')]
   if os.getenv('ENV') == 'TEST':
+    # for testing the correctness of the implementations.
     for i, tc in enumerate(test_cases):
       try:
         args, expected = tc[:-1], tc[-1]